 Project examples: Farm equipment, construction equipment, industrial equipment (tractors, loaders, excavators, forklifts, etc...)

-Sac Metro Air District is accepting applications for all projects located in Sacramento County and for agricultural on-road truck projects in Yuba and Sutter Counties.
-Interested applicants that reside outside these counties are encouraged to contact their local air quality district.
+Sac Metro Air District is accepting applications for all projects located in Sacramento County.
+Interested applicants that reside outside Sacramento County are encouraged to contact their local air quality district for incentive options.

 Project examples: Heavy duty trucks, drayage, shuttles, transit vehicles

-Project examples: Electric charging equipment, hydrogen fueling equipment
+Project examples: Electric charging equipment, Hydrogen and Natural Gas fueling equipment

 The Carl Moyer Program provides funds to replace, rebuild, or repower locomotives.
 Applies to locomotives operating in the Sacramento Federal Ozone Nonattainment Area.